Up to 60% off sofas & mattresses — limited‑time deals.

 Why choose Fit My Sofa

-• Same-day urgency is part of the positioning
+• Same-day and urgent jobs are part of the service positioning

-• Practical mix of services: disassembly, moving, small moves, and delivery
+• Useful mix of services: disassembly, moving, small moves, and delivery

 Alternatives to consider

-• NY Couch Surgeon: a disassembly-and-moving provider with broader regional reach
+• NY Couch Surgeon: a disassembly-and-moving provider with broader regional positioning

-• Sofa Disassembly & Movers: an alternative that emphasizes disassembly/assembly services for moves
+• Sofa Disassembly & Movers: an alternative focused on move-plus-disassembly jobs

 Pro Tips for Fit My Sofa

-• Measure the narrowest point—not the obvious one.
-Turns, railings, and door hardware are where inches disappear.
+• Measure the narrowest point, not just the obvious doorway.
+Turns, railings, and hardware are where inches disappear.

-• Pre-clear a staging zone so cushions, rugs, and tables aren’t underfoot.
+• Pre-clear a staging zone so cushions, rugs, and tables are not underfoot; loose cushions also make it easier to check sofa seating alignment after reassembly.

-• Take quick photos from all sides before the work starts so you can confirm alignment afterward.
+• Take quick photos from all sides before work starts so you can confirm alignment afterward.

 • Remove throw pillows, slipcovers, and loose items to reduce snags during rotations.